trident-project/trident/doc/source/annotated_example.rst

    import trident
    fn = 'enzo_cosmology_plus/RD0009/RD0009'

-We need to decide the trajectory that the :class:`~trident.LightRay` will take through our simulation volume.
+We need to decide the trajectory that the :class:`~trident.light_ray.LightRay` will take through our simulation volume.
 This arbitrary trajectory is specified with coordinates in code length units (e.g. [x_start, y_start, z_start] to [x_end, y_end, z_end]).
 Probably the simplest trajectory is cutting